georgi/shinmun/README.md

 helpers.
 The helper methods will include a timestamp of the modification time as `querystring`, so that the browser will fetch the new resource if it has been changed.

+If you want to define your own helpers, just define a file named `templates/helpers.rb` with a module named `Shinmun::Helpers.
+This module will be included into the `Shinmun::Template` class.

 ### Post Template